SamSam9090/syrianarchive-http/Pages/about/index.md

 #### Fourth: Accessibility and raising awareness

 The Syrian Archive makes the material **open, accessible and fully searchable** for use by human rights advocates, journalists, researchers, investigators, lawyers and historians to promote discussions, debate and raise awareness on issues related to human rights, justice, equality, accountability and other issues.
-There will also be engagement with citizen journalists, activists, lawyers and human rights organizations **to establish best practices in preservation, verification and conducting open source investigations**.
+There will also be engagement with citizen journalists, activists, lawyers and human rights organisations **to establish best practices in preservation, verification and conducting open source investigations**.